GitJvG/MA_Recommendations/README.md

 ## In Progress

-- **Refresh**:
-  Fixing the duplicates causing bug

 - **Datasets**:
   Automated updating of the public datasets

 ## Future

 - **Refresh**:
-Rework the script so it can work for datasets that haven't been updated for more than a 3~5 days.
+Rework the script so month changes don't break it.